Kyle Rittenhouse, Teen Charged With Killing 2 People During Jacob Blake Protests, Walks Out Of Jail On Bond

 The 17-year-old said he was out patrolling the streets of Kenosha on the night of Aug.
 25 to protect local shops and supply medical support during protests.

 "I was going into a place where people had guns, and God forbid somebody brought a gun to me and decided to shoot me.
 I wanted to be protected, which I ended up having to protect myself," he said.

 Rittenhouse said he had no remorse about arming and protecting himself the night of the shooting.

 "No, I don't regret it," he said.
 "I would have died that night if I didn't.
 I feel like I had to protect myself."

-As Blavity previously reported, several news outlets dug up pictures of the teenager at a Trump rally in Iowa in January, which has since been scrubbed from his social media accounts.
+reported, several news outlets dug up pictures of the teenager at a Trump rally in Iowa in January, which has since been scrubbed from his social media accounts.
 Staff in the Trump Administration have condemned violent acts of “chaos” and expressed that Rittenhouse has no affiliation with the president's campaign.

 “President Trump has repeatedly and consistently condemned all forms of violence and believes we must protect all Americans from chaos and lawlessness.
 This individual had nothing to do with our campaign and we fully support our fantastic law enforcement for their swift action in this case,” a Trump campaign spokesperson told BuzzFeed.